 Radio buttons (a group of options where only one option can be selected) require additional information to ensure accessibility.
-The following information must be provided:
+The following information must be provided in thedialog:

 nameattribute for HTML radio buttons.
 It also allows a keyboard user to select an option within the group using the arrow keys.

-must be the same for all of the radio buttons within the group.
+must be the same for every radio button within the group.
 This groups the options together, just like the

 <legend>elements in HTML.
 Because this information will be read for each option in the group, it should be succinct.

-value should also be the same for all radio buttons within the group.
+value should also be the same for every radio button in the group.
 This provides a shared label for each of the options, like the

 - Under the